ThinkDataEd/curriculum/docs/unit2/lesson5.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
-    A common statistical investigative question is “How does this group compare to that group?”
+    A common statistical question is “How does this group compare to that group?”
     This is a hard question to answer when the groups have lots of variability.
 One approach is to compare the centers, spreads, and shapes of the distributions.
 Boxplots are a useful way of comparing distributions from different groups when all of the distributions are unimodal (one hump).